fivetran/dbt_package_automations/new_package_files/README.md

     package_name_here_union_databases: ['package_name_here_usa','package_name_here_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```

-Please be aware that the native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
+The native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
 Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
 This happens because the package includes only one defined `source.yml`.

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-## Step 4: Enable/Disable Variables
+### Step 4: Enable/Disable Variables
 [If necessary, use this step to detail enable/disable variables.
 See below as an example.
 If this is not necessary you can delete this section.]

 By default, this package does not bring in data from the package_display_name example source tables.
-However, if you would like the package to bring in these sources and the downstream models, add the following configuration to your `dbt_project.yml`:
+However, if you want the package to bring in these sources and the downstream models, add the following configuration to your `dbt_project.yml`:

 ```yml
 vars: